tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 ### Windows

 Windows documentation recommends using the function WSASetRecvIPEcn() to enable ECN reporting regardless of the IP version.
+This function dates to Windows 10 Build 20348, according to {{WINDOWS-DOC}}.

 However, this can also be accomplished by calling setsockopt() and using options of level IPPROTO_IP and name IP_RECVECN for IPv4, and IPPROTO_IPV6